DataDog/integrations-extras/redpanda/README.md

 ##### Metric collection

-For containerized environments, after the Redpanda check is integrated in the Datadog Agent image, Autodiscovery is configured by default.
+For containerized environments, Autodiscovery is configured by default after the Redpanda check integrates in the Datadog Agent image.

-Thus, metrics are automatically collected to Datadog's server.
+Metrics are automatically collected in Datadog's server.
+For more information, see [Autodiscovery Integration Templates][2].

-See the [Autodiscovery Integration Templates][2] for the complete guidance.

 ##### Log collection

-_Available for Agent versions >6.0_

-Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Kubernetes log collection documentation][9].
+By default, log collection is disabled in the Datadog Agent.
+Log collection is available for Agent v6.0+.

+To enable logs, see the [Kubernetes log collection documentation][9].

 | Parameter      | Value                                                  |
 | -------------- | ------------------------------------------------------ |